Choose the Right Business Process Suite with These 5 Tips

 - Customized metrics recording and automatic report generation

-The Perks of Using a BPM Suite
+The Perks of Using a Business Process Management Suite

-A BPM Suite In Action
+A Business Process Suite In Action

 The results of using a lite-code BPM Suite are rewarding.
 Hear it from IT Specialists at Rafic A. Kreidie, a Middle Eastern engineering firm, who used KiSSFLOW BPM software to speed up their processes: